sysbio-curie/MaBoSS.GPU/README.md

-# MaBoSSG
+# MaBoSS.GPU

 This repository contains optimized CUDA GPU implementation of the MaBoSS tool.
-MaBoSSG achieves a speedup of ~1000x and enables analysis of big model sizes (thousands of nodes).
+MaBoSS.GPU achieves a speedup of ~1000x and enables analysis of big model sizes (thousands of nodes).
 Currently, it supports a subset of MaBoSS functionality, mainly states evolution and final/fixed states computation.

 ## Build requirements